Beyond Static Uncertainty: Modeling Temporal Uncertainty Dynamics for Probabilistic Time Series Forecasting: Theoretical Analysis

 This implies that for an outlier, the optimal strategy for the model is to increase uncertainty $\sigma$ to match the residual.
 Substituting $\sigma^* = |x - \mu|$ back into the loss function $J$:

-In conclusion, in the presence of outliers, the effective loss function of LSG-VAE transitions from quadratic ($L_2$) to logarithmic.
-Since $\lim_{r \to \infty} \log(r) \ll r^2$, the penalty assigned to outliers by LSG-VAE is orders of magnitude smaller than that of MSE.
-This proves that LSG-VAE possesses inherent robust regression properties similar to the Lorentzian loss, automatically mitigating the impact of non-stationary volatility.
+In conclusion, under this local optimal-scale analysis, the effective loss transitions from quadratic ($L_2$) to logarithmic as residuals grow.
+Since $\lim_{r \to \infty} \log(r) \ll r^2$, the penalty assigned to large residuals is much smaller than that of MSE.
+This explains why the learned scale can provide robust-regression behavior similar to the Lorentzian loss, while still requiring regularization and empirical calibration to avoid pathological variance inflation.